coronel08/my-notes/notes/docs/javascript.md

 **Function Declaration vs Function Expression vs method function vs etc** [Create and call a function](https://www.bitdegree.org/learn/javascript-call-function)
 Functions can be nested but remember, the nested function can only be called within the function outside of it.
 Not from the call

+By convention, the names of constructors are capitalized so that they can easily be distinguished from other functions.

 * [FUNCTION VS CLASS](https://www.toptal.com/javascript/es6-class-chaos-keeps-js-developer-up)
     * Class.method vs. Class.prototype.method (class method vs class prototype method)[https://stackoverflow.com/questions/1635116/javascript-class-method-vs-class-prototype-method]
 * Function Declaration - use function declaration to make available ```global funcc(){}```